EdgeCaseBerg/sn/ch2.md

 over his thoughts.
 Dwelling a little while on if Clark purposely woke him or not before walking through the hall and into the kitchen.
-The smell of oregano and cheese was strong, and the sight of two massive omelets confirmed Remy's suspicions.
+The smell of oregano and cheese was strong, and the sight of two massive omelets confirmed his suspicions.
 Clark looked over his shoulder and smiled.
 His voice shook with the rhythm of his swipes on the counter.

 "Morning sunshine!
 Ready for breakfast?"